-Before a Commanding Officer/General can refer charges to a general court-martial, a thorough and impartial investigation into the basis for the charges must be conducted.
-This inquiry is called an Article 32 hearing, and it has three main purposes:
+Before a Commanding General can refer charges to a General Court-Martial, a thorough and impartial investigation into the basis for the charges must be conducted.
+This inquiry is called a preliminary hearing or an Article 32 hearing, and it has three main purposes:

 Beyond the stated purpose of the UCMJ Article 32 hearing, it also offers the accused a powerful discovery tool into the government’s case and provides defense counsel access to investigative files, as well as an opportunity to cross-examine important government witnesses, such as the alleged victim(s) or investigators.